MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/09/devtools-106.md

 <!-- Subtitle: Your favorite commands in one place. -->
 <!--           Your favorite browser and DevTools commands in one place. -->

 Command Palette makes it possible to access browser management and developer tools commands with just one keyboard shortcut: `Ctrl`+`Shift`+`Spacebar`.
-Let us know what commands you'd like to see in future versions of Microsoft Edge by filing issues in the [MicrosoftEdge/DevTools](https://github.com/MicrosoftEdge/DevTools) repo!

-To access the available browser management commands and DevTools commands, press `Ctrl`+`Shift`+`Spacebar`.
-To filter the commands, start typing:
+To access the available browser management commands and DevTools commands, press `Ctrl`+`Shift`+`Spacebar`, and then start typing.
+The commands are filtered based on your input characters:

 ![Microsoft Edge Command Palette](./devtools-106-images/command-palette.png)